 What is the difference between PICKit 3 and PICkit 4?

 The PICKit3 originally came out in 2009, while the PICKit 4 came out in 2018.
 The PICkit 4 improves PICKit3 by offering faster programming (at least five times faster).
-Additionally, it offers improved USB connectivity, more debugging options, and a wider voltage range.
+Additionally, it provides improved USB connectivity, more debugging options, and a more comprehensive voltage range.

 What is the difference between PICKit 2 and PICKit 3?